EshwarRachala/bi-ng2charts-core/README.md

             .yAxis()
             .Bar(data);
     }`

+## for more details reference bar-chart component in src folder

 ## to resolve d3 we need to Install typings add --g to install globally
 `typings install  --save dt~d3;`